Reefer Madness – How Americans Used To Perceive The Use Of Marijuana

 After two weeks, the pain of withdrawal begins to subside.
 However; it can take as long as six months for the brain to fully restore itself to a place of wellness after months or years of chronic pot-smoking.

 Are You Addicted To Marijuana?

 The National Institute On Drug Abuse reports that marijuana use becomes an addiction when “when the person cannot stop using the drug even though it interferes with many aspects of his or her life.”
 Does this apply to you?

 Because there is not a lot of information available about marijuana addiction, so many people convince themselves it’s okay to smoke pot every day to relax or let loose.
 It’s easy to become addicted to marijuana and not even realize it.
-You may be surprised to learn that in 2015 alone, more than 138,000 people across the United States admitted themselves into treatment to get help for marijuana addiction alone.
+You may be surprised to learn that in 2015 alone, more than 138,000 people across the United States admitted themselves into treatment for marijuana to get help for marijuana addiction alone.